percona/percona-xtradb-cluster/doc-pxc/source/manual/xtrabackup_sst.rst

     :Recommended: 2

 Decides whether encryption is to be done or not, if this is zero, no
 encryption is done.
-  * Xtrabackup based encryption
+   * Xtrabackup based encryption.
-  * OpenSSL based encryption - socat must be built with openSSL for encryption: ```socat -V | grep OPENSSL```.
+   * OpenSSL based encryption - socat must be built with openSSL for encryption: ``socat -V | grep OPENSSL``.

 .. note::

- You can also enable SSL based compression with sockopt mentioned in f)  below
+   You can also enable SSL based compression with :option:`sockopt` mentioned below.

 .. option:: sockopt